MPIBGC-TEE/LAPM/README.md

 # LAPM: Linear Autonomous Pool Models

-This is a Python package for linear autonomous pool models.
+This is a Python3 package for linear autonomous pool models.
 It provides a class LinearAutonomousPoolModels that allows computation of transit time, system age, and pool ages.